idaholab/moose/modules/solid_mechanics/doc/content/source/neml2/userobjects/NEML2ModelExecutor.md

 ## NEML2 model execution

-The actual execution of the NEML2 model takes place in the `finalize()` method.
+The actual execution of the NEML2 model takes place in the `execute()` method.
 The model execution involves five steps:

 1. Re-allocate the model, if necessary
 2. Fill out model input variables and parameters